openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/type/convert-promote-types-14.rst

 * In case of ``floating-point`` types, resulting type is type with lowest bit-width of mantissa and exponential to fit mantissa and exponential of input types.
 This may result in unexpected bit widening in conversions like ``(bf16, f16) -> f32``.
 Conversion of ``(f8e4m3, f8e5m2) -> f16`` is a special case where conversion result was manually set to ``f16``, however it could be promoted to either bf16 and f16 based on mantissa and exponential based on rules.

 * In case of ``integer`` types, resulting type is an ``integer``, signed when any of inputs is signed and with minimal bit-width to hold all possible values supported by input data types.
-In case of promotion of signed and unsigned ``integers``, resulting datatype would be an signed ``integer`` with bit-width of at least double than unsigned input to be able to store possible maximum and minimum values of unsigned one.
-Exception is for u64 and any signed ``integers`` promotion - since it would result in unsupported by Openvino type ``i128``, outcome of this promotion can be set by *u64_integer_promotion_target*, by default set to ``f32``.
+In case of promotion of signed and unsigned ``integers``, resulting datatype would be a signed ``integer`` with bit-width of at least double than unsigned input to be able to store possible maximum and minimum values of unsigned one.
+Exception is for u64 and any signed ``integers`` promotion - since it would result in unsupported by OpenVINO type ``i128``, outcome of this promotion can be set by *u64_integer_promotion_target* attribute, by default set to ``f32``.

     .. note::
         If *promote_unsafe* is set to ``false``, promotions that will introduce bit widening,